The natural tendency for open air spaces such as the alveoli to collapse is countered by the following:

 Most importantly, the cause of atelectasis (eg, mucous plug, foreign body, tumor, mass, pulmonary effusion) should be treated.
 For persistent mucous plugging, nebulized dornase alfa and sometimes bronchodilators are tried.
 N-Acetylcysteine is usually avoided because it can cause bronchoconstriction.
 If other measures are ineffective or if a cause of obstruction other than mucous plugging is suspected, bronchoscopy should be done.

-Smokers can decrease their risk of postoperative atelectasis by stopping smoking, ideally at least 6 to 8 wk before surgery.
-Drug treatment for patients with chronic lung disorders (eg, COPD) should be optimized before surgery.
+Smokers can decrease their risk of postoperative atelectasis by stopping smoking Smoking Cessation Most smokers want to quit and have tried doing so with limited success.
+Effective interventions include cessation counseling and drug treatment, such as varenicline, bupropion, or a nicotine... read more , ideally at least 6 to 8 weeks before surgery.
+Drug treatment for patients with chronic lung disorders (eg, chronic obstructive pulmonary disease [COPD] Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease (COPD) is airflow limitation caused by an inflammatory response to inhaled toxins, often cigarette smoke.
+Alpha-1 antitrypsin deficiency and various occupational... read more ) should be optimized before surgery.
 Preoperative inspiratory muscle training (including incentive spirometry) should be considered for patients scheduled for thoracic or upper abdominal surgery.

 After surgery, early ambulation and lung expansion techniques (eg, coughing, deep breathing exercises, incentive spirometry) may also decrease risk.